Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Proposed JRC Waveform Design in mmWave and Low-THz Bands

 which is then moved to the $m$-th subband utilizing the transmitter structure in Fig. \ref{fig3} for $m=0,1,\cdots,M-1$, respectively.
 Finally, the proposed DE-MS-QP waveform is obtained by adding up resultant signals on each subband, whose equivalent baseband expression is formulated as

 where ${N}'=(\sum_{m=0}^{M-1}{L}'_m)+M{L}'_G$ denotes the length of ${x}'[n]$, and ${L}'_G$ represents the length of GI in the frequency domain.
 Besides, $f'_m$ is defined as

 The proposed DE-MS-QP waveform shares the same multi-subband structure as the proposed MS-QP sequence, which could achieve ultra-high-resolution ranging with cost-efficient front-end devices.
-Besides, its radar sensing component can be seen as periodical transmissions of the MS-QP sequence for ${M}'$ times, which is uncorrelated with the data components since they occupy non-intersect frequency points.
-Therefore, the DE-MS-QP waveform is capable of ensuring good auto-correlation property of its radar sensing component as well as marginal interference on radar detection from communication data, leading to superior sensing performance.
-On the other hand, concurrent data transmission is also enabled without interference from radar sensing theoretically, where the spectral efficiency can be formulated as
+Besides, its radar sensing component can be seen as periodical transmissions of the MS-QP sequence for ${M}'$ times, which is uncorrelated with the data component since they occupy non-intersect frequency points.
+Therefore, the DE-MS-QP waveform not only ensures desirable sensing performances inherited from the MS-QP sequence, but also supports simultaneous data transmission without interference from the radar counterpart theoretically.
+Its communication spectral efficiency can be formulated as

-which considers the insertion of cyclic prefix (CP) of length $L_{\text{cp}}$ against the timing error or inter-symbol interference (ISI), etc.
+which considers the insertion of cyclic prefix (CP) of length $L_{\text{cp}}$ against the timing error or inter-symbol interference (ISI).

 {\bf Remark 2}: There is a trade-off in frequency resource allocation between radar sensing and communication applications.
-More specifically, with the increase of ${M}'$, more independent data symbol streams are transmitted in parallel, leading to enhanced throughput at the cost of reduced power supply for radar sensing, which causes degradation of the sensing performance.
-The detailed investigation will be provided in Section \ref{s5}.
+More specifically, with the increase of ${M}'$, more independent data symbol streams are transmitted in parallel, leading to enhanced throughput at the cost of reduced power supply for radar sensing, which {may cause} degradation of the sensing performance. {Explicitly, we assume equal power allocation for $M'$ different radar sensing or communication streams for simplicity.
+Then the receiving SNR corresponding to the radar sensing component of the proposed DE-MS-QP waveform can be formulated as

+where $P_r$ and $P_w$ denote the average power of the echo signals and the noise components at the sensing receiver, respectively.
+It is seen that $\text{SNR}_{\text{radar}}$ is degraded with the increase of $M'$.}

+{To elaborate a little further, with the increase of $\text{SNR}_{\text{radar}}$, the range and velocity estimation errors will finally converge to the sensing resolution at a threshold SNR value.
+When $\text{SNR}_{\text{radar}}$ exceeds this threshold, it is expected that the value of $M'$ can be enlarged for higher communication spectral efficiency, without causing any degradation of the sensing performance.} The detailed investigation will be provided in Section \ref{s5}.